The Power of 3%

-Known as ‘The Power of 3%,’ a profit sharing contribution for the employees ranging from 3% to 5% of their pay will usually allow for the maximum 401(k) or profit sharing for the dentist.
-Contributions ranging from 5% to 7.5% of compensation for the employees will usually allow dentists to add the cash balance contribution, in addition to the 401(k) profit sharing amount.
+Known as ‘The Power of 3%,’ a profit sharing contribution for the employees ranging from three to five percent of their pay will usually allow for the maximum 401(k) or profit sharing for the dentist.
+Contributions ranging from five to 7.5 percent of compensation for the employees will usually allow dentists to add the cash balance contribution, in addition to the 401(k) profit sharing amount.

 Learn more about what the Power of 3% can do for you

 David Strom, QKA, QPA

 David leads Aldrich Retirement Solutions to provide high quality, cost-effective services for our clients.
 He is a creative retirement plan expert who designs, consults and administers qualified retirement plans for profitable businesses and non-profit organizations of all sizes.
 He specializes in cash balance plans and pension plans to provide for enhanced tax-deferred retirement contributions for partners…